-1.1.
-Background and Purpose
+1.1 Background and Purpose

 Newburyport has embarked on a major comprehensive planning process to update its 2001 Master Plan.
-This Master Plan will include an important housing component that will comply with the state's Housing Production requirements under Massachusetts General Laws Chapter 40B, 760 CMR 56.00.1
+This Master Plan will include an important housing component that will comply with the state's Housing Production requirements under Massachusetts General Laws Chapter 40B, 760 CMR 56.00.

-This Housing Needs Assessment is the first major component of a forthcoming Housing Production Plan, and represents an opportunity for the City of Newburyport to fully examine the relationship between the specific impacts of demographic changes relative to housing and the dynamics of market conditions.
+This Housing Production Plan, through the Housing Needs Assessment, represents an opportunity for the City of Newburyport to fully examine the relationship between the specific impacts of demographic changes relative to housing and the dynamics of market conditions.
 Only by understanding these changes can the City determine the current and future housing needs of its citizenry.
+Ultimately this Housing Plan will provide guidance to the City as it renders decisions on any number of policy issues regarding housing such as where to allocate resources for the production of new affordable and workforce housing, how to revise its existing zoning code as it relates to building new housing, and how to engage housing developers and other housing service providers in partnerships that will work to fill the identified needs.
+This Housing Production Plan also provides graphic representations of recommended strategies to help local leaders and residents visualize the impacts and important benefits of various affordable housing opportunities.

-This Housing Needs Assessment will also serve as the context for proposing housing production goals and strategies for Newburyport to meet the identified needs.
-Ultimately the intent is that the Housing Needs Assessment and full Housing Production Plan will provide guidance to the City as it renders decisions on any number of policy issues regarding housing such as where to allocate resources for the production of new affordable and workforce housing, how to revise its existing zoning code as it relates to building new housing, and how to engage housing developers and other housing service providers in partnerships that will work to fill the identified needs.
-The Housing Production Plan will also provide graphic representation of recommended strategies to help local leaders and residents visualize the impacts and important benefits of various affordable housing opportunities.
+1.2 Summary of Significant Demographic and Housing Characteristics and Trends

-1.2 Summary of Significant Demographic and Housing Characteristics and Trends Table 1-1 summarizes demographic characteristics in Newburyport and compares this information to that of Essex County and the state, indicating the following notable demographic trends:
+Table 1-1 summarizes demographic characteristics in Newburyport and compares this information to that of Essex County and the state, indicating the following notable demographic trends:

-Newburyport's population has grown steadily but is slowing down.
+- Newburyport's population has grown steadily but is slowing down.
 Following a drop in population between 1930 and 1940, from 15,084 to 13,916 residents, Newburyport's population has grown steadily with a growth rate of 23.4% from 1950 to 2010, but only 1.3% between 2000 and 2010.
-The 2010 census indicated a total population of 17,416.
+The 2010 census indicated a total population of 17,416. - High population density.
+Newburyport is a small and relatively dense community with a population density of 2,078 residents per square mile of land area (8.38 square miles) compared to a density of 1,484 and 835 persons per square mile for the county and state, respectively. - Very small but growing minority population.
+Minority residents have increased from 161 residents in 1980 to 628 in 2010, but still represent only 3.6% of Newburyport's population, which is small in comparison to 18.1% for Essex County and 19.6% statewide.

-1 The state administers the Housing Production Program that was created to give cities and towns greater local control over affordable housing development.
-If a municipality adopts an affordable housing plan and then actually meets unit production goals of at least .50% of its year-round housing stock in any one year, the City may be able to deny inappropriate comprehensive permit projects for at least one year and for two years if 1.0% of its year-round housing stock is produced.1 Newburyport would have to produce at least 40 affordable units per year (80 units for a two-year period when 40B permits can be denied), a formidable challenge, and housing growth will continue to drive-up the 10% goal.
+The state administers the Housing Production Program that was created to give cities and towns greater local control over affordable housing development.
+If a municipality adopts an affordable housing plan and then actually meets unit production goals of at least .50% of its year-round housing stock in any one year, the City may be able to deny inappropriate comprehensive permit projects for at least one year and for two years if 1.0% of its year-round housing stock is produced.
+Newburyport would have to produce at least 40 affordable units per year (80 units for a two-year period when 40B permits can be denied), a formidable challenge, and housing growth will continue to drive-up the 10% goal.